mlswg/mls-architecture/draft-ietf-mls-architecture.md

 necessary in order to minimize the chance that the "last resort" KeyPackage will be used.

+> **RECOMMENDATION:** Ensure that "last resort" key packages don't get used by
+> provisionning enough standard key packages.

+> **RECOMMENDATION:** Rotate "last resort" key packages as soon as possible
+> after being used or if they have been stored for a prolonged period of time.

 ## Delivery of Messages {#delivery-guarantees}

 The main responsibility of the Delivery Service is to ensure delivery of